 about getting social care help.

-As a result of your illness you are unable to achieve two or more of the daily tasks listed below.
-We will look at whether you need help to do them and If this impacts significantly on your wellbeing.
+We will look at whether you need help to do them and if this impacts significantly on your wellbeing.

 - Personal hygiene